best-practices-in-food-logistics-for-efficiency-and-freshness

 6. Proper Storage Conditions

 Another very important aspect of food cold chain logistics is maintaining proper storage conditions.
 Temperature-controlled warehouses must be equipped with various products with separate storage requirements.
-Along with that, the other factors that affect the perishable goods include humidity, air circulation, and ventilation.
-Storage facilities must be regularly inspected and maintained so conditions do not change.
+Along with that, the other factors that affect perishable goods include humidity, air circulation, and ventilation.
+Storage facilities must be regularly inspected and maintained so that conditions do not change.
 Investments in proper storage solutions ensure that perishable items will remain fresh for longer periods, thus reducing waste and maximising shelf life.
+In metro markets, dependable cold chain logistics delhi providers help maintain these storage standards right up to the point of final delivery.

 7. Regulatory Compliances